LoanCardoso13/Knex_Tutorial/README.md

 exports.down = knex => knex.schema.dropTable('projects');
 ```

+It is tied to the users table in a way that each user may have many projects and the on delete cascade feature ensures that if user is deleted then his projects are as well.
 Table's timestamp is written differently but should behave similarly.
 To migrate we run:

 ```
 npx knex migrate:latest